Full paper submission deadline: 1 April 2015

-Publication date: October 2014
+Publication date: October 2015

 The guest editors for this special issue are

 Paper submissions are due 1 April 2015.
 For author guidelines and information, visit www.computer.org/web/peer-review/magazines.